Sir Paul Pindar: Biography

 As ambassador he was "renowned for his generosity in educating young men at his own 'care and cost'" He was recalled on 25 January 1618 but did not leave until May 1620.
 Pindar was knighted by James I in 1623.

 A pamphlet published in London in 1642 states that Pindar saved the life of a felon named "Running Jack" who had been sentenced to death.
-The prisoner "was found to have bin such a notorious Malefactor, that the Bench did condemn him to dy: but hee hath since obtained a Reprieve by the means of Sir Paul Pindar."
+The prisoner "was found to have been such a notorious Malefactor, that the Bench did condemn him to dy: but hee hath since obtained a Reprieve by the means of Sir Paul Pindar."
 The pamphlet does not elaborate on his crimes, or on why Sir Paul had an interest in the case.

 In 1644, Pindar provided 1,705 lbs (775 kg) of gold, via Jane Whorwood, to smuggle the Queen and the Prince of Wales to France.

+Legacy

-In the 18th century Sir Paul Pindar's House in Bishopsgate became a tavern called the "Sir Paul Pindar's Head" and was then demolished to make way for the expansion of Liverpool Street station in 1890.
+In the 18th century Sir Paul Pindar's House in Bishopsgate became a tavern called the "Sir Paul Pindar's Head".
+It was demolished in 1890 to make way for the expansion of Liverpool Street station.
 Its façade was preserved and can now be seen in the Victoria and Albert Museum.

-There is a commemorative vase to Pindar in St Botolph's Church Bishopsgate.
+There is a commemorative vase to Pindar in St Botolph's Church, Bishopsgate.